-As a doctoral and Master’s student, Sucharita has taught and assisted on several undergraduate and postgraduate courses such as statistics, group processes and intergroup relations, attitudes and social influence, extremism in society, and prejudice and intergroup relations.
-As a teaching assistant and guest lecturer at CGU, Claremont McKenna College, and the University of Mumbai, she has delivered guest lectures on her research and topics of social psychology.
-She has received the Teaching Assistant of the year award at CGU.
+Sucharita began teaching as a Doctoral and Master’s student, and she has taught and assisted on several undergraduate and postgraduate courses such as statistics, group processes and intergroup relations, attitudes and social influence, extremism in society, and prejudice and intergroup relations.
+She received the Teaching Assistant of the year award at CGU.
 At JIBS, Sucharita teaches core courses at the master’s level and cross-registered electives to undergraduate and master’s students.
 The courses she teaches are Social Psychology, Language Communication and Culture, and the Psychology of Group Behavior.

 - Belavadi, S., & Hogg, M. A. (2019).
 Social categorization and identity processes in uncertainty management: The role of intragroup communication.
 Advances in Group Processes, 36, 61-77.